-Our responses to the referees are in blue.

-Changes made to the manuscript are in red.

-We would first like to summarize our answers to two general points that were addressed from various aspects by all three reviewers.
-For consistency and easier reference, we are providing the combined changes here.
+we would first like to summarize our answers to three general points, that have been raised by all the reviewers, as well as list the combined changes we made to the manuscript.

 POINT 1: Representation of the AP-MS data.
 We reworked the figures and text referring to the rewiring of physical protein-protein interactions.: